18 Stunning Places to Visit in Slovenia

 10. Kranjska Gora

-This mountain destination is a favourite weekend getaway among Slovenians!
-Kranjska Gora is a small town of almost 1.500 inhabitants, located in the heart of Triglav National Park.
-The town itself looks more like a settlement of tourist villas, than a mountain village.
+The small mountain town Kranjska Gora is a favourite weekend getaway for Slovenians and an absolute must visit for tourists.
+With just 1,500 inhabitants, it's a picturesque alpine village located in the heart of Triglav National Park.
+Being totally honest, the town itself looks more like a settlement of tourist villas, than a mountain village.
+But it's still gorgeous!

-A widely popular way of spending time in Kranjska Gora is hanging out around the small Jasna Lake, from where you can observe the most spectacular mountain view in the back of the lake, with Triglav, Slvoenia’s highest peak right in the centre.
+A widely popular way of spending time in Kranjska Gora is hanging out around the small Lake Jasna, from where you can observe the most spectacular mountain view in the back of the lake, with Triglav, Slovenia’s highest peak right in the centre.

 A few minutes’ ride from Kranjska Gora is the incredible Zelenci Nature Reserve.
 This 15-hectare nature reserve is famous for its emerald-green lake and cold springs in the middle of the wide shallow marshland.